GUOXINTONG/rejoin/README.md

     e> open fkindexes.sql, excute the sql sentences in postgres

-2> run queires2db.py(under porject directory) to get table 'queries'
+2> run queires2db.py(under porject directory) to get table 'queries' # at line 9, change 'postgres' to your own user name

     a> change configuration in /home/PycharmProjects/ReJOIN/config/database.py to your own account b> you may need to assgin superuser to your own account: ALTER USER your_user WITH SUPERUSER;